 So why, even with Beijing under lockdown, has PM2.5 worsened over the prior year?
-With less traffic on the roads – up to 77% fewer trucks and 36% fewer buses in some cases – and hundreds of factories closed, it is reasonable to expect pollution to decrease.
+With less traffic on the roads – up to 77% fewer trucks and 36% fewer buses in some cases – and hundreds of factories closed, it is reasonable to expect decreasing pollution during the coronavirus lockdown.

 Heavy industry surrounding Beijing is up and running

 The area surrounding Beijing is China’s biggest steel manufacturing hub.